Outgunned Ukrainian soldiers near Bakhmut wait for more Western ammo

 “We use about 20 rounds a day,” says Set, the platoon commander.
 “40 on a hard day.”

 With Ukraine firing more than 5,000 artillery rounds each day by some estimates, ammunition for the country's artillery systems is running low.
-While the country inherited massive stocks of 155mm shells following the collapse of the Soviet Union, decades of mismanagement and months of intense fighting have left its artillerymen struggling to compete with the Russians, as the eastern front turns into a two-way artillery firing range.
+While the country inherited massive stocks of 152mm shells following the collapse of the Soviet Union, decades of mismanagement and months of intense fighting have left its artillerymen struggling to compete with the Russians, as the eastern front turns into a two-way artillery firing range.

 And today we find ourselves right in the middle of it : shells are whizzing over our heads, and not a minute passes without the sound of an explosion echoing in the distance.
 A couple of hundred metres away, a Ukrainian GRAD multiple rocket launcher is positioned in a field, awaiting orders to deliver its deadly payload.
 According to Set, a precious few American-supplied M777 howitzers are also operating around our position.